FAQ

 When European countries, united in ESFRI (European Strategy Forum on Research Infrastructures), agree that a research facility is of great importance for science, the plan for such a facility is placed on the so-called ESFRI Roadmap.
 This is a European priority list in which the scientific community indicates which projects are the most important.
 As such, they are also the projects on which science money would be responsibly spent.
 European scientists and ministries decided in 2021 that this project would be on the European Roadmap and should be brought to realisation within 10 years.

-That is impossible to say at the moment.
-We are optimistic, but the reality is also that we are still in the feasibility phase.
-European scientists and ministries decided in 2021 that this project will be on the European Roadmap (ESFRI) and should be brought to realisation within 10 years.
-These scientists – united in the Einstein Telescope Organisation (ETO) – and ministries – united in the BGR – are now working out the project and timeline for realisation and site selection.
-The site selection is expected to follow in 2026.
-Not only our Meuse-Rhine Euroregion, but also the Italian island of Sardinia would like to build the telescope.
-Meanwhile, our Euroregion is already working hard on a bid book to demonstrate its technical, organisational and financial feasibility.
+That is impossible to say at this stage.
+We are optimistic, but the reality is that we are still in the feasibility phase.
+In 2021, European scientists and ministries decided that this project should be included in the European roadmap (ESFRI) and should be realised within 10 years.
+These scientists – united in the Einstein Telescope Organisation (ETO) – and ministries – united in the BGR – are now working out the project and the further timeline for its realisation and the choice of location.
+Not only our Euregio Meuse-Rhine, but also the Italian island of Sardinia and the German state of Saxony are keen to build the telescope.
+In the meantime, our Euregio is already working hard on a bid book to demonstrate the technical, organisational and financial feasibility.
+This bid book will be ready by the end of 2026.
+According to the current planning at European level, the choice of location between “our” border region in Euregio Meuse-Rhine, Sardinia and Saxony will follow in the course of 2027.

-This puts our Euroregion in a favourable starting position.
-Initial geological and economic feasibility studies have proved positive.
-Institutes and companies are already fully cooperating in a cross-border R&D programme.
-Collaboration is taking place in the project office on the studies and preparations needed for a bid book.
+This puts our Euregio in a favourable starting position.
+The initial geological and economic feasibility studies have proved positive.
+Institutes and companies are already working together intensively in a cross-border R&D programme.
+The project office is working on the studies and preparations necessary for a bid book.

-The project is still in the feasibility phase over the next few years.
-In this phase, it should become clear whether the Einstein Telescope can actually be built in the Meuse-Rhine Euroregion.
-A lot of research is still being done in the feasibility phase.
-Think of geological soil research to find the ideal location for the three vertices within the search area.
-At the same time, all aspects related to building an underground observatory are being considered.
-This goes far beyond construction issues.
-After all, such a construction phase involves much more.
-Where will we go with the soil that is drilled out?
+The project will remain in the feasibility phase for the next few years.
+During this phase, it must become clear whether the Einstein Telescope can actually be built in the Euregio Meuse-Rhine.
+A great deal of research is still being carried out in the feasibility phase.
+This includes geological research into the soil in order to find the ideal location for the three corners within the search area.
+At the same time, all aspects related to the construction of an underground observatory are being examined.
+This goes far beyond mere construction issues.
+Where will the excavated soil go?
 What will the logistics look like?
-What does it mean for the surrounding area?
-Can the Einstein Telescope be built sustainably enough?
+What does this mean for the surrounding area?
+Can the Einstein Telescope be built in a sufficiently sustainable manner?
 Are there sufficient financial commitments?
-All questions to which answers are currently being sought.
+These are all questions to which answers are currently being sought.

-Currently, 9 European countries have backed the Einstein Telescope initiative.
-They are Belgium, the Netherlands, Italy, Spain, United Kingdom, Poland, Austria, France.
-Germany currently has an observer role, but is expected to join in not too long.
+At present, 11 European countries have thrown their weight behind the Einstein Telescope initiative.
+These are Belgium, the Netherlands, Italy, Spain, the United Kingdom, Poland, Austria, France, Croatia and Greece.
+Germany, as the eleventh country, currently has an observer role, but is expected to join in the not too distant future.

-These countries, united in the so-called Board of Representatives, will make the location choice at government level around 2026.
+These countries, united in the so-called Board of Representatives, will decide on the location at government level in 2027.

 The starting position of our euregio for locating the Einstein Telescope here is excellent.
 For instance, initial soil studies have proved favourable.
 Moreover, the peaceful landscape provides the guarantees needed for good scientific measurements.
 And the larger surrounding Euroregion has strong research institutes and high-tech companies that make science and the realisation of the Einstein Telescope possible.
 This is also an area with good infrastructure connections and an attractive international living and business climate.